binarylinuxx/NullDE/README.md

 # INSTALL
 >[!NOTE]
 > the bash installer are on **pre-pre-pre-Alpha!** use on your own risk and free will.
+> script mostly stable but still have points needed to fix
+> and still many things to change and improve because im solo developer of all this project

 - script as well guide you through a few interactive steps so you could say install process was going very customizable